Busy road closed by police after collision

 Alternative routes are also becoming increasingly busy in rush hour traffic.

-An eye-witness described the scene as "utter chaos," saying the estward lane of the A477 was open, but busy, with no traffic going westwards.
+An eye-witness described the scene as "utter chaos," saying the eastward lane of the A477 was open, but busy, with no traffic going westwards.

 UPDATE: 5.40pm - vehicle recovery is en route.

-Note: UPDATE: 6.40pm: The road has now re-opened.